Key findings of the evaluation

 Efficiency of remote assignment: use of resources and achievement of planned outputs

 Satisfaction with the implementation of the remote assignments:

-SEC Clients as well as SEC Experts showed a high overall satisfaction, with 93% of the interviewed SEC Clients and 83.3% of the interviewed SEC Experts rating the implementation of the remote assignments as “good” or “excellent”.
+SEC clients who had remote assignments in 2021 showed a high overall satisfaction, with 90% of the interviewed SEC clients rating the implementation of the remote assignments as “good” or “excellent”.